Last updated 4 December 2019

 A defect is part of a vehicle that cannot be reasonably relied upon or is not performing its intended function.
 Defects in tyres, batteries, lights, radiator hoses, airbags and sound/music systems are not covered by the statutory warranty (reg 47 Motor Dealers Regulation).
 The government can regulate to extend the list of items not covered by the warranty at any time.
 The warranty does not cover damage to the car that occurred after the sale by the purchaser, or paintwork and upholstery problems that the purchaser should have been able to see when they bought the car.

-Only used cars that have travelled less than 160 000 km and that are less than 10 years old have a warranty.
-The warranty is for three months or 5000 km, whichever occurs sooner.
+Used cars that have travelled less than 160 000 km and that are not older than 10 years have a Class A warranty.
+The warranty is for three months after taking possession or 5000 km travel since taking possession, whichever occurs sooner (sch 1 pt 1 s 3A Motor Dealers Act).

-If the dealer claims that the defect is not covered by the warranty, the purchaser can apply to QCAT to obtain an order that the defects be repaired.
+If the dealer claims that the defect is not covered by the warranty, the purchaser can apply to QCAT under the Queensland Civil and Administrative Tribunal Act 2009 (Qld) (QCAT Act) to obtain an order that the defects be repaired under sch 1 pt 2 div 2 ss 14, 15 of the Motor Dealers Act, if the amount or value sought is no more than $100 000.

-If the dealer refuses to comply with the order of the tribunal to fix the defects or does not fix them to a reasonable standard, the Office of Fair Trading may take disciplinary action against the motor dealer in QCAT.
+If the dealer refuses to comply with the order of the tribunal to fix the defects or does not fix them to a reasonable standard, the Office of Fair Trading may take disciplinary action against the motor dealer in QCAT (s 195 Motor Dealers Act).
 This can lead to a cancellation of the motor dealer’s licence.

 Was the car of acceptable quality?